 If they have expressed interest in events, put them on your email marketing list for events.

 No one likes their work or contributions to go unnoticed.
 Create a plan for your team when thanking donors.
-46% of donors leave your nonprofit because they are not thanked.

 Assign one person in the organization the task of thanking anyone who gives in-kind gifts.

 Assign another individual the task of thanking those who give $50 or less through thank you notes or other methods.
 And so forth.

 For the donors that give more, provide special benefits when it comes to your fundraising events.
 Do they get into the event early?
 Do they get a special swag bag with marketing materials from your nonprofit?
 Have your board members make a call to personally thank them.
 Get creative and have a plan.

 Remember your approach should be targeted and personalized to all your donors, irrespective of the donation amount.